Steady-State Waveform Computation

 SEQUEL: Steady-State Waveform (SSW) Computation

-The following table illustrates the dramatic saving in computation time that results for a few typical problems when the SSW method is used.
-In these examples, N1 indicates the number of cycles required to reach the steady state by transient simulation, and N2 is the number of cycles required by the SSW method.
+The following table illustrates the dramatic saving in computation time for a few problems when the SSW method is used.
+(N1 indicates the number of cycles required to reach the steady state by transient simulation, and N2 is the number of cycles required by the SSW method.)

 Example N1 N2